 The Corporate Engagement Office enters into CDAs for proprietary information shared between Ohio State and someone outside of Ohio State.
 Due to Ohio State’s Institutional Data Policy, Ohio State does not sign separate CDAs that bind principal investigators or co-researchers who have access to the confidential information.

-Requests for Confidential Disclosure Agreements may be submitted electronically through our inventor portal, Innovate.
+Requests for Confidential Disclosure Agreements may be submitted electronically through Innovate.